owntracks/recorder/README.md

 ### Packages

 We create packages for releases for a few distributions.
+Please note:

-Please note that these packages might depend on libmosquitto1 from the [Mosquitto project](http://mosquitto.org/downloads).
+- that these packages might depend on libmosquitto1 from the [Mosquitto project](http://mosquitto.org/downloads).
 In particular, for Debian Stretch (9) this is not the case.
+- we typically do not build packages for distributions which have been superceded upstream

 Binaries (`ocat`, `ot-recorder`) from these packages run setuid to user `owntracks` so that they work for all users of the system.
 Note that, say, certificate files you provide must therefore also be readable by the user `owntracks`.